In my previous article, I wrote about giving regular feedback to hiring managers and teams about the interview process.

 While this may seem long at first, soon you will do this instinctively and it is essential for everyone interviewing to be on the same page.
 Otherwise, you will be interviewing the same candidate for very different things and no one can be everything to everyone!

-An interview doesn’t have to be a stand-off, you can get a lot more out of people by treating them like, well, people!
+A job interview shouldn’t be a stand-off, you can get a lot more out of people by treating them like, well, people!

-Make sure you extend the common courtesies throughout the interview that you might extend guests in your home and get curious about them as an individual.
+Make sure you extend the common courtesies throughout the interview that you might extend to guests in your home and get curious about them as an individual.
 Of course, don’t forget to leave time at the end of the interview for them to ask questions too!

 Interviewing is your reward at the end of what can be a long and exhausting search, so enjoy it!